Glossary of printing terms

 Recycled paper

 Consists of up to 100% recycled used paper.
-It is available in uncoated and coated specifications.
+It is available in uncoated and coated finishes and different weights.

 RGB